batuhangonenc/solutions-for-cs/README.md

 - bool is_empty (), tells whether the stack empty.

-- dt top (), gives the data at the node in top.
+- datatype top (), gives the data at the node in top.

 #### Queue(FIFO) Methods